hedi0/SalesPrediction/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------
 ## 🤝 Contribution Guidelines
-ome contributions to the SalesPrediction project!
-To ensure a smooth collaboration, please follow these guidelines: r to **PEP 8** for Python code.
+ome contributions to the SalesPrediction ensure a smooth collaboration, please followdelines: r to **PEP 8** for Python code.
 We recomc and well-commented code.
 #achNamingConenosFo turs `feaue/youg-eror`  ora `d